Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Concatenation Transformation

-In topological codes, we can interpret violated stabilizer generators as quasiparticles.
-A violated stabilizer is a stabilizer with a $-1$ measurement outcome.
-We interpret violated $X$ stabilizers as $e$ quasiparticles and violated $Z$ stabilizers as $m$ quasiparticles.
-In a stack of surface codes, each code $\mathcal{SC}_{c}$ has quasiparticles $e_{c}$ and $m_{c}$.
-The quasiparticles of the three surface codes are also mapped directly to quasiparticles in the colour code.
-For each colour $c$ in a 3D colour code, we have quasiparticles $e_{c}$ and $m_{c}$.
-For colours $c\in\{r,g,b\}$, the $e_{c}$ ($m_{c}$) quasiparticles in our three 3D surface codes are mapped to $e_{c}$ ($m_{c}$) quasiparticles in the colour code because $c$-cell ($cc'$-face) stabilizers in the surface codes are mapped to $c$-cell ($cc'$-face) stabilizers in the colour code.
-This leaves the $y$ quasiparticles in the colour code unaccounted for.
+As with surface codes, we interpret unsatisfied color code stabilizers as quasiparticles.
+For each colour $c$ in a 3D color code, we have quasiparticles $e_{c}$ and $m_{c}$.
+In the stack of surface codes, each code $\mathcal{SC}_{c}$ has quasiparticles $e_{c}$ and $m_{c}$.
+The quasiparticles of the three surface codes are mapped directly to quasiparticles in the color code.
+For any colour $c\in\{r,g,b\}$, the $e_{c}$ ($m_{c}$) quasiparticles in our three 3D surface codes are mapped to $e_{c}$ ($m_{c}$) quasiparticles in the color code because $c$-cell ($cc'$-face) stabilizers in the surface codes are mapped to $c$-cell ($cc'$-face) stabilizers in the color code.
+This leaves the $y$ quasiparticles in the color code unaccounted for.
 However, this is not important as the $y$ quasiparticles are not independent.
 We can always construct $y$ quasiparticles from combinations of $r$, $g$ and $b$ quasiparticles~\cite{Bombin2007Topological}.

-Finally, the logical operators of the colour code have the same structure as the logical operators of the three surface codes.
-In the colour code, $\overline{Z}_{c}$ operators are strings of $Z$ operators from one $c$-boundary to the other and $\overline{X}_{c}$ operators are membranes of $X$ operators with boundaries that span the $c'$ and $c''$-boundaries.
+The logical operators of the color code have the same structure as the logical operators of the three surface codes.
+In the color code, $\overline{Z}_{c}$ operators are strings of $Z$ operators from one $c$-boundary to the other and $\overline{X}_{c}$ operators are membranes of $X$ operators with boundaries that span the $c'$ and $c''$-boundaries.
+As the concatenation transformation maps the $c$-boundaries of the rectified cubic codes to $c$-boundaries in the color code, the structure of the logical operators is preserved by the mapping.